Putting your building business in a box

 Planning with end game in mind

-In the building industry, a lot of guys I meet have never thought about their business in that way.
+In the building industry, a lot of guys we meet have never thought about their business in that way.
 But by going through the exercise with the building inspection business it has made me realise that irrelevant of franchising, there is some serious value in looking at your business like that.

 But think about it like this, if you got hit by lightning tomorrow, could someone come along and fill your shoes easily without much down time until you were back on your feet?
 If the answer is no, then get going with writing how you do things down somewhere that’s easy to find.